sigstore/sigstore-go/SUPPORT.md

 For help or questions about using this project, please use discussions.

-`sigstore-verifier` is under active development and maintained by GitHub staff **AND THE COMMUNITY**.
+`sigstore-go` is under active development and maintained by GitHub staff **AND THE COMMUNITY**.
 We will do our best to respond to support, feature requests, and community questions in a timely manner.

 ## GitHub Support Policy